bitnami/readme-generator-for-helm/README.md

 ## How it works

-The tools expects some metadata for the descriptions in the provided `values.yaml` file.
+The tool expects some metadata for the descriptions in the provided `values.yaml` file.
 It will parse and check the metadata against the real values.
 If the metadata is consistent with the real values, it will generate and insert the values table into the provided `README.md` file.
-If the metadata is not correct it will print the full list of errors.
-It checks whether there are metadata for non existing values or there are missing metadata for an existing value.
+If the metadata is not correct, it will print the full list of errors.
+It checks whether there is metadata for non-existing values or there is missing metadata for an existing value.

 The table that will be inserted into the `readme.md` will have the following structure: